 De Fer's map is based upon the reports of Nicholas Witsen, Evart Esbrand (Evert Ysbrandzoon Ides) and Philippe Avril.
 Adam Brand and Ysbrandzoon's route from Moscow to Bejing is shown, with a table on the right, tracking the journey of Adam Brand from 1692 to 1694.

 Philippe Avril explored the overland routes to Beijing on behalf of the Society of Jesus.
 In 1692, he published an important description of the routes used by the Russians, along with a map of northern Asia.
 While Avril incorporates information from Marco Polo, Johann Grueber, Bento de Goes and Verbiest, much of his information comes from Russian sources, although Avril himself went no further east than Moscow.

 Evert Ysbrandzoon Ides provided two accounts of his embassies to meet with the Emperor of China on behalf of the Czar, including one in German by Adam Brand, in 1698, and his own account in 1704.
 Nicolaas Witsen's Noord en Oost Tartarye, was published in Amsterdam in 1692.
 Witsen incorporated information received from a number of interviews with travelers returning from Tartary and through his correspondence.

-The map is quite scarce on the market, with only 1 appearance in AMPR in the past 30 years.
+The map is quite scarce on the market.

 Nicholas de Fer (1646-1720) was the son of a map seller, Antoine de Fer, and grew to be one of the most well-known mapmakers in France in the seventeenth century.
 He was apprenticed at twelve years old to Louis Spirinx, an engraver.
 When his father died in 1673, Nicholas helped his mother run the business until 1687, when he became the sole proprietor.